tarwn/lessthandot-hugo/blogs/content/posts/2013-04-04-how-i-prepared-mcse.md

 </p>

 <p style="text-align: justify">
-  After a few months of well deserved “non-studying for exams” I decided to pick up the pace again and to start preparing for the 70-466 exam.
+  After a few months of well deserved "non-studying for exams" I decided to pick up the pace again and to start preparing for the 70-466 exam.
 I was in between projects at the time, so it was excellent timing to get some studying done.
 </p>

 <p style="text-align: justify">